German language: Outside the German Sprachraum

 In France, the High German varieties of Alsatian and Moselle Franconian are identified as "regional languages", but the European Charter for Regional or Minority Languages of 1998 has not yet been ratified by the government.

+In the Baltic states of Estonia, Latvia, and Lithuania, there are still around 8,000 members of the German minority (Baltic Germans, East Prussians, and Russian Germans) who speak Standard German and, to some extent, Low German.
+For Estonia, the number is estimated quite precisely at under 2,000 (in 2000: 1,870), for Latvia at just over 3,000 (in 2004: 3,311), and also for Lithuania at just over 3,000.

+In 2010, 394,000 Germans lived in Russia, some of whom spoke German.
+After the collapse of the Soviet Union, many Russian Germans immigrated to Germany.

 Africa

-Cameroon

-Cameroon was a colony of the German Empire from 1884 to 1916.
-German has nowadays almost entirely yielded to its two successors, French and English.
-However, as a foreign language subject German still enjoys huge popularity among pupils and students, with 300,000 people learning or speaking German in Cameroon in 2010.
-Today Cameroon is one of the African countries with the highest number of people with knowledge of German.
-However, this popularity seems to decrease over time.

 Namibia

 Namibia also was a colony of the German Empire, from 1884 to 1915.
 About 30,000 people still speak German as a native tongue today, mostly descendants of German colonial settlers.
 The period of German colonialism in Namibia also led to the evolution of a Standard German-based pidgin language called "Namibian Black German", which became a second language for parts of the indigenous population.
 Although it is nearly extinct today, some older Namibians still have some knowledge of it.

 German remained a de facto official language of Namibia after the end of German colonial rule alongside English and Afrikaans, and had de jure co-official status from 1984 until its independence from South Africa in 1990.
 However, the Namibian government perceived Afrikaans and German as symbols of apartheid and colonialism, and decided English would be the sole official language upon independence, stating that it was a "neutral" language as there were virtually no English native speakers in Namibia at that time.
 German, Afrikaans, and several indigenous languages thus became "national languages" by law, identifying them as elements of the cultural heritage of the nation and ensuring that the state acknowledged and supported their presence in the country.

 Today, Namibia is considered to be the only German-speaking country outside of the Sprachraum in Europe.
 German is used in a wide variety of spheres throughout the country, especially in business, tourism, and public signage, as well as in education, churches (most notably the German-speaking Evangelical Lutheran Church in Namibia (GELK)), other cultural spheres such as music, and media (such as German language radio programs by the Namibian Broadcasting Corporation).
 The Allgemeine Zeitung is one of the three biggest newspapers in Namibia and the only German-language daily in Africa.